-Morgan Stanley Bank, N.A. is a nationally chartered bank and a wholly owned subsidiary of MSDHI.
-MSDHI is an indirect wholly owned subsidiary of Morgan Stanley.
+Morgan Stanley Bank, N.A. is a nationally chartered bank and a wholly owned subsidiary of MSCM.
+On August 1, 2023, the Bank ceased to be a wholly owned subsidiary of MSDHL (formerly named MSDHI) and became a wholly owned subsidiary of MSCM, which is a direct wholly owned subsidiary of Morgan Stanley.
 The Bank is regulated by the OCC and its qualifying deposits are insured by the FDIC.
-The Bank is also provisionally registered as a swap dealer with the CFTC and conditionally registered as a security-based swap dealer with the SEC.
+The Bank is also registered as a swap dealer with the CFTC and conditionally registered as a security-based swap dealer with the SEC.
+Unless the context otherwise requires, the term "Bank" means Morgan Stanley Bank, N.A.
+See the "Glossary of Common Terms and Acronyms" for the definition of certain terms and acronyms used throughout the 2023 Financial Statements.